 He previously worked at Electronic Arts (EA Sports) as the Software Architect for the Football Sports Business Unit, as a senior lead engineer on Madden NFL, on character physics and the procedural animation system used by EA, on Mixed Martial Arts (MMA), and as a lead programmer on NASCAR.
-He wrote the visual effects system used in EA games worldwide and patented algorithms for interactive, high-bandwidth online applications.
+He wrote Lynx, the visual effects system used in EA games worldwide and patented algorithms for interactive, high-bandwidth online applications.
 He also architected FranTk, GenEx and the Flux Capacitor, the game engine behind Connected Career and Connected Franchise.

 Michael received his degrees in physics and philosophy from Georgia Tech and the University of Colorado at Boulder.